PART 32 - EVIDENCE

-(1) Proceedings for contempt of court may be brought against a person if he makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.
+Proceedings for contempt of court may be brought against a person who makes or causes to be made a false statement in a document, prepared in anticipation of or during proceedings and verified by a statement of truth, without an honest belief in its truth.

-(Part 22 makes provision for a statement of truth)
+(Part 22 makes provision for statements of truth.)

-(Section 6 of Part 81 contains provisions in relation to committal for making a false statement of truth.)
+(Part 81 contains provisions in relation to proceedings for contempt of court.)

 (1) Evidence must be given by affidavit(GL) instead of or in addition to a witness statement if this is required by the court, a provision contained in any other rule, a practice direction or any other enactment.